top of page

 • Candidates are often unaware and surprised that they are repeating the same words and phrases over and over.
 So, when you listen back to your recording of a practice test, take note of the words, phrases and sentence structures that you are repeating.

-• Think of synonyms and paraphrase for these words and phrases then practice using them.
+• Think of synonyms and paraphrases for these words and phrases then practice using them.

 • Vary the use of sentence structures and this will have a positive impact on the Grammatical range and accuracy band score.